 My Interests outside work

-I like to spend my very limited free time with my lovely Belgian wife Valérie and little daughters Sofía (5 years old) and Salomé (2).
+I like to spend my very limited free time with my lovely Belgian wife Valérie and little daughters Sofía (9 years old) and Salomé (6 years old).
 Promoting my country (Spain) and my region’s (Asturias) gastronomy is one of my passions.
-Together with some business people from my region, including Michelin-star cook Marcos Moran, in 2016 I founded a Spanish restaurant in Sablon (Hispania), which has become a meeting point of EU policy-makers, diplomats, business people and lobbyists.
-We have the honour of having amongst our recurrent clients President Juncker, several Commissioners and numerous ministers, MEPs and diplomats.
+Together with some fellow Asturians, including Michelin-star cook Marcos Moran, in 2016 I founded a Spanish restaurant (Hispania).
+Located in the heart of Brussels (Sablon), it has become a meeting point of EU policymakers, diplomats, business people and lobbyists.
+We have the honour of having amongst our recurrent clients different Prime Ministers, several Commissioners and numerous ministers, MEPs, and diplomats.
 In June 2019 we were recognised as the Restaurant of the Year in Brussels by the prestigious Guide Delta.

 Other hobbies: playing piano (badly) and sports (running, football, cycling and tennis).